Sport & Recreation

 team work

 There’s a team of people behind the project and we’ve been meeting regularly since 2018.
-The committee has grown over recent months as we’re now up and running and gaining members.
+The committee has grown over recent months as now the sauna is up and running and gaining members.
 The sauna is unmanned so members use at their own risk and help keep the area clean by removing shoes at the door outside.

 Folkestone Sea Sauna